colinccook/nutritional-information/README.md

-# intended usage
+# Intended usage
-Do a HTTP GET to https://colinccook.github.io/nutritional-information/regions.json
+Do a HTTP GET to https://colinccook.github.io/nutritional-information/regions.json and choose a code

 (for instance, code "uk")

 You can then do a HTTP GET to https://colinccook.github.io/nutritional-information/uk/uk.json to get a list of  restaurants covered.
+Choose a code again.

 (for instance, code "starbucks")